Year 7 Humanities and Social Sciences

 Civics and Citizenship

-Students study government and democracy, laws and citizens and citizenship, diversity and identity.
+Student’s study government and democracy, laws and citizens and citizenship, diversity and identity.
 They focus on Australia’s constitution and how it shapes democracy, how the legal system aims to provide justice, and diversity, identity and social cohesion.
+Students are encouraged to recognise how values based on freedom, respect, fairness, and equality of opportunity can support social cohesion and democracy within Australian society.

 Economics and Business

 Students develop their understanding of the relationship between consumers, producers and businesses, and how they interact in the market.
-Students explore the world of work and income, and examine the factors that contribute to entrepreneurial success.
+They explore the world of work and income, and examine the factors that contribute to entrepreneurial success.
+Students understand that businesses exist in diverse forms and entrepreneurs adapt innovatively to consumer needs and preferences.
+They recognise that entrepreneurs succeed by identifying market opportunities and developing and maintaining business systems.

 ASSESSMENT: